-LSU University College’s Summer Scholars is an eight-week summer bridge program that prepares selected under-represented minority students to make a successful transition high school to the University.
-This summer experience offers students the opportunity to become adjusted to the academic, personal, and social challenges that may encounter at LSU.
+LSU University College’s Summer Scholars is a nine-week summer bridge program that prepares selected under-represented students to make a successful transition from high school to the University.
+This summer experience offers students the opportunity to become adjusted to the academic, personal, and social challenges they may encounter at LSU.
 Students are provided with a structured environment conducive to building the fundamental skills necessary to enhance the likelihood of successful completion of a baccalaureate degree.
-In addition to tutoring, sessions on study skills and academic and leadership development workshops, Summer Scholars provides extensive

-Students selected as LSU University College’s Summer Scholars are awarded a summer only scholarship that covers tuition, housing, and a meal plan.
-Summer Scholars is committed to the intellectual development of its students.
+In addition to tutoring, students will attend academic and leadership development workshops, receive extensive academic counseling, and participate Students selected as LSU Summer Scholars are awarded a summer only scholarship that covers tuition, housing, and a meal plan.

 Selected students are offered opportunities to adjust to the demands of the University both in- and out- of the classroom.